Benineza/Big-Data-Capstone-Project/README.md

 # Big Data Capstone Project
 # PART 1: Problem Definition & Planning
 ### I. Sector Selection
-Transportation
+Transportation Sector

 ### II.
 Problem Statement
 This project aims to analyze Citi Bike usage patterns in New York City to answer key questions:
 + What are the peak usage times for bike sharing?
 + Which stations are most popular and why?
 + How far do riders typically travel?
-+ What factors influence bike usage (day of week, weather, etc.)?
++ What factors influence bike usage (day of week, weather, etc)
-+ Can we predict high-demand periods to optimize bike distribution?
++ Can we predict high demand periods to optimize bike distribution?

 ### III.
 Dataset Identification
 Dataset Title: Citi Bike Trip Data (bike.csv)